tkw1536/JAUS/README.md

 node index.js
 ```

+The go to [http://localhost:3000/!/!/](http://localhost:3000/!/!/) to see the admin panel.
+Default username/password is admin/admin.

 ## License

 JAUS is &copy; Tom Wiesing 2015 and licensed under MIT License.
 See [License](License) for full license text.